Buxton: 20th century

 Buxton held a base for British and Canadian troops in the First World War.
 Granville Military Hospital was set up at the Buxton Hydropathic Hotel, with the Palace Hotel annexed.
 The author Vera Brittain trained as a Voluntary Aid Detachment nurse at the Devonshire Hospital in 1915.
 The Royal Engineers based in Buxton used the Pavilion Gardens' lakes for training to build pontoon bridges.
 Prisoner of war camps at Ladmanlow and Peak Dale were established in 1917 to supply workers for the local limestone quarries.

 RAF Harpur Hill became an underground bomb-storage facility during World War II and the country's largest munitions dump.
 It was also the base for the Peak District section of the RAF Mountain Rescue Service.
 Prisoner of war camps for Italians and Germans were set up on Lismore Road, off Macclesfield Road and at Dove Holes.

 After a decline as a spa resort in the earlier 20th century, Buxton had a resurgence in the 1950s and 1970s.
 The Playhouse Theatre kept a repertory company and pop concerts were held at the Octagon (including the Beatles in 1963).
 The Opera House re-opened in 1979 with the launch of the Buxton Festival, and the town was being used as a base for exploring the Peak District.

+21st century

+After the 2022 Russian invasion of Ukraine, Buxton received 150 refugees.
+In 2024 it was announced that Buxton town centre would have a £100m regeneration project.

+Governance

+Buxton is part of the High Peak constituency for elections to the House of Commons of the United Kingdom.
+Since 2024, the local Member of Parliament (MP) has been Jon Pearce from the Labour Party.

+Since the 2025 Derbyshire County Council election, Buxton is represented by Conservative and Reform UK county councillors on Derbyshire County Council.